 with a lot more text surrounding this output.
 Now try to run the macro again.
 The run should fail, and you get the following error:

 This is because the ProcessManager is a singleton.
-This means there is only one of this in memory allowed, and since the jupyter python kernel was still running the object still existed and running the macro gave an error.
-The macro tried to make a singleton, but it already exists.
+This means there is only one of this in memory allowed, and since the Jupyter python kernel was still running the object still existed and running the macro gave an error.
+The macro tried to add a chain, but it already exists in the ProcessManager.
 Therefore the final line in the notebook template has to be ran every time you want to rerun Eskapade.
 So run this line:

 And try to rerun the notebook without restarting the kernel.